pandaaured/TransitFoamer/README.md

 + `cargo run -- <code> range <foo-bar>` generates a list of vehicles operating where the vehicles are within vehicle IDs of `foo` and `bar`.
 NOTE: your vehicle IDs must be numerical.
++ `cargo run -- <code> stop <foo,bar>` generates a list of vehicles with real-time tracked arrivals at the inputted stop.
+Stop must be valid!